 - 1 teaspoons vanilla

-You can cool and frost with frosting below or make a poke cake:
+- Cool and frost with frosting below or make a poke cake.
+Poke cake can also be frosted!

-Beat until combined and fluffy (approx 3 minutes).
+- Beat until combined and fluffy (approximately 3 minutes).
+Frost cake and serve!